bcgov/cthub/README.md

     - This is where you can make changes to your package.json
     - You can technically make changes to your packages without going into your container, but you'll need npm installed into your system

+  - To run in testing mode
+  if you don't have docker-compose-local-dev.yml locally, create a new file and add the contents from docker-compose plus a line for:
+        - KEYCLOAK_TESTING=True
+  in api environment

+  to run using this docker file: docker-compose -f docker-compose-local-dev.yml up

+  this ensures that the authentication skips the actual keycloak authentication and uses the user table to get permissions

 # Rebasing Guide
 - To rebase your branch onto the latest release branch:
  - ```git fetch upstream```